 Some hardware stores have specialties - the nuts-and-bolts-and-screws store, the tool store, etc. Little is available in stainless steel.
 Home Depot has a few stores in Mexico, and they are much the same as the stores in the US, but they don't sell things the Mexicans don't buy.
 Appliances are smaller; the selection of things like faucets is minimal.
 The major US auto parts stores like Napa Auto Parts are also common in Mexico.
 Again, patience, lots of walking, and creativity are key.
-Most store clerks will point you to another store if they don't have what you are looking for.
+Most store clerks will point pather stores if they don't have what you are localing you to another store if they don't have what you are looking for.
 You will get in lots of miles on foot.